junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Side effects:_ Artesunate can cause dizziness and problems balancing.

-_Dosage of_ artesunate (4 mg/kg/day) by mouth— using tablets of 50 mg
+_Dosage of_ artesunate (4 mg/kg/day) by mouth,  using tablets of 50 mg

 Give artesunate once a day for 3 days.